games2click/games2click.github.io/docs/user_documentation/getting_started.md

 # Get Started

-Arcadia consists of a seperate frontend and backend.
+Games2Click consists of a seperate frontend and backend.
 Both are best served by nginx acting as a reverse proxy.

 For easier use dockerfiles for all components and a docker-compose file is supplied.

 ## Start with prebuilt docker images

-To bring up the whole arcadia stack you can use the prebuild docker containers.
+To bring up the whole Games2Click stack you can use the prebuild docker containers.
 Just run:

   ```